Fulham 4-1 Hull City

 Second Half ends, Fulham 4, Hull City 1.

-Stefan Johansen (Fulham) wins a free kick in the defensive half.
+Stefan Johansen (Fulham) wins a free kick on the left wing.

 Foul by Lazar Markovic (Hull City).

 Attempt missed.
-Ryan Fredericks (Fulham) right footed shot from the right side of the box is close, but misses the top right corner.
+Ryan Fredericks (Fulham) left footed shot from the centre of the box misses to the right.
+Assisted by Stefan Johansen.

 Booking

-Lazar Markovic (Hull City) is shown the yellow card for a bad foul.
+Sam Clucas (Hull City) is shown the yellow card for a bad foul.

-Stefan Johansen (Fulham) wins a free kick in the defensive half.
+Thanos Petsos (Fulham) wins a free kick in the defensive half.

 Attempt saved.
-Tom Huddlestone (Hull City) right footed shot from the centre of the box is saved in the top centre of the goal.
+Tom Huddlestone (Hull City) right footed shot from the centre of the box is saved in the centre of the goal.

 Corner, Hull City.
-Conceded by Tim Ream.
+Conceded by Thanos Petsos.

 Corner, Hull City.
 Conceded by Marcus Bettinelli.

 Attempt saved.
-Josh Tymon (Hull City) right footed shot from outside the box is saved in the bottom right corner.
+Josh Tymon (Hull City) left footed shot from outside the box is saved in the bottom left corner.

+Attempt missed.
+Stefan Johansen (Fulham) left footed shot from more than 40 yards on the left wing misses to the left.

 Corner, Hull City.
 Conceded by Kevin McDonald.